jones1008/docker-lampose/README.md

 After that you need to restart the container.

-### 9. Composer, npm and other commands
+### 9. Composer, npm, grunt and other commands
-Composer and npm is preinsalled in the `web` container.
+Composer, npm and grunt is pre-installed in the `web` container.

 `composer install` and `npm install` is automatically executed at container startup if configured.